-This mouth-watering mashed potato casserole is topped with Corn, Cheddar Cheese, Tyson Chicken Strips, and a drizzle of brown gravy!
+This mouth-watering mashed potato casserole is loaded with creamy mashed potatoes and topped with Crispy Chicken Tenders, corn, cheddar cheese, and a drizzle of brown gravy!
 It’s easy to make ahead of time and bake later for a quick family dinner!

 Not to mention, if you find yourself with some leftover mashed potatoes, then this dinner is a no-brainer.

-- Cheddar Cheese- Preferably grated yourself from a block at home
+- Cheddar Cheese– Shredded from a block at home for best results

 How to Make the Best Mashed Potatoes